 For details about HP Serviceguard, refer to the HP Serviceguard manual.
-For details about the cjcpw command, refer to <Command Reference> (Japanese only).
+For details about the cjcpw command, refer to in <Command Reference>Section 4.2, "cjcpw (Starting, Monitoring, or Stopping a Daemon Process)".

 This section assumes the following JobCenter site parameters.